maitimeraki/MailQuell/README.md

-# MailSift
+# MailQuell

-MailSift is a modern email management application that helps users organize, filter, and manage their emails efficiently.
+MailQuell is a modern email management application that helps users organize, filter, and manage their emails efficiently.
 Built with Node.js and Express, it integrates with Google's Gmail API to provide a seamless email management experience.

 ## Features